Does Medicare Cover Foot Care?

 According to the Centers for Disease Control and Prevention, about half of people with diabetes have some form of neuropathy.
 While this can occur anywhere on your body, the legs and feet are the most commonly affected areas.

 Diabetic neuropathy causes loss of feeling in your feet, which can lead to ulcers, infection and the need for amputation.
 The potential for serious outcomes is the reason why Medicare will cover foot care as a medically necessary service if you have severe diabetes.
-You’ll receive a bill for 20 percent of the Medicare-approved costs, and the Part B deductible applies as well.
+You’ll receive a bill for 20 percent of the Medicare-approved costs after you have paid your deductible.

 Medicare might also cover orthotics and shoe inserts if you have diabetes to alleviate foot pain and provide support.